Rabiha Diab

-Rabiha Diab (1954 – April 2016) from Dura al-Qar' was a politician and a member of Fatah.
-She was the Minister of Women’s Affairs in the Palestinian Authority Government of May 2009 and in the successive governments of 2013-2014.
+Rabiha Diab (1954 – 22 April 2016) was a Palestinian politician, sociologist and a member of Fatah.
+She was the Minister of Women's Affairs in the Palestinian Authority Government of May 2009 and in the successive governments of 2013–2014.
 Diab previously held the positions of Member of the Governments of Palestinian Legislative Council and of Assistant Undersecretary of the Ministry of Youth and Sports.

 Early life and education

+Diab was born in 1954 in Dura al-Qar', Palestine.
 Diab was awarded a Bachelor of Arts in Sociology and Social Service in 1999 in Bethlehem, Palestine.